okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-overview/index.md

 ### Implicit Flow

-The Implicit Flow is intended for applications where the confidentiality of the client secret cannot be guaranteed.
-In this flow, the client does not make a request to the `/token` endpoint, but instead receives the access token directly from the `/authorize` endpoint.
-For Single Page Applications (SPA) running in modern browsers we recommend using the [Authorization Code Flow with PKCE](#authorization-code-with-pkce-flow) instead for maximum security.
-If support for older browsers is required, the Implicit flow will provide a working solution.
-The client must be capable of interacting with the resource owner's user-agent and capable of receiving incoming requests (via redirection) from the authorization server.
+The Implicit flow is intended for applications where the confidentiality of the client secret can't be guaranteed.
+In this flow, the client doesn't make a request to the `/token` endpoint, but instead receives the access token directly from the `/authorize` endpoint.
+The client must be capable of interacting with the resource owner's user agent and capable of receiving incoming requests (through redirection) from the authorization server.

-> **Note:** Because it is intended for less-trusted clients, the Implicit Flow does not support refresh tokens.
+> **Note:** Because it is intended for less-trusted clients, the Implicit flow doesn't support refresh tokens.

+> **Important:** For Single-Page Applications (SPA) running in modern browsers that support Web Crypto for PKCE, we recommend using the [Authorization Code Flow with PKCE](#authorization-code-with-pkce-flow) instead of the Implicit flow for maximum security.
+If support for older browsers is required, the Implicit flow provides a working solution.

 ![Implicit Flow width:](/img/oauth_implicit_flow.png "Implicit Flow width:")